perl11/perl11-blog/content/safeclib-3.3.md

-libc. clang-5 can now easily vectorize and unroll the memcpy loop, and my own `memcpy_s()` in pure portable C is now as fast as the system `memcpy()` written in assembler, even if my memcpy_s does perform all the necessary overflow and vailidity checks.
+libc. clang-5 can now easily vectorize and unroll the memcpy loop, and my own `memcpy_s()` in pure portable C is now as fast as the system `memcpy()` written in assembler, even if my memcpy_s does perform all the necessary overflow and validity checks.
 The trick is that most of that checks are done at compile-time already. gcc is twice as slow.

 # FreeBSD/glibc hate for the constraint-handler "crap"

-One reason why the secure C11 Annex K API is not yet added to the various libc's is not ony because it was written and designed by Microsoft.
+One reason why the secure C11 Annex K API is not yet added to the various libc's is not only because it was written and designed by Microsoft.
 The public reason given is the mandatory constraint handler, which by default does nothing in case of errors.
 But it can be set to a user-defined handler, which logs those errors.